datacenter/cilium-dc-design/docs/aci/advanced_design.md

 * A tenant: The Kubernetes cluster can be placed in any dedicated, pre-existing between multiple clusters, etc.
 * One Floating SVI L3Out where:
-  * All the nodes are placed in this L3OUT
+  * All the nodes are placed in this L3OUT that provides also a L2 Broadcast domain for Node-to-Node Communication
   * Dedicated Node Ext EPGs and Service EPGs are used for traffic classification and security with ACI Contracts
   * BGP Peering is established with all or a subset of the nodes for External Service advertisement and LoadBalancing
-  * It provides a single L2 Broadcast domain for Node-to-Node Communication

-* One Bridge Domain (BD) for the Kubernetes Egress Nodes
+* One Bridge Domain (BD) for the Egress Nodes
   * Create one EPG and Multiples ESG for the Kubernetes Egress Nodes interface.
 The ESG selector will be the `Egress IP` so that we can map different pod identities to different ACI ESGs.

 This basic design gives us the following capabilities: